 The Tikvah Scholars Program is anchored by a world-class faculty, selected for its breadth of scholarship and passion for seminar-style teaching.
 Under the leadership of our dean, Rabbi Mark Gottlieb, our faculty is comprised of leading college professors, rabbis, journalists, public intellectuals, and key policy figures.
-Below, please find a listing of our summer 2021 faculty members.

 Dr. Harry Ballan